Deeparokka5/Deeparokka5/README.md

  Hi👋, I’m Deepa Rokka Chhetri !💻

 I am a machine learning and data analyst practitioner and learner.
 I love solving problems, learning a lot in the process.
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning.
 - 💞️ I’m looking to collaborate on Data Science, Machine Learning.
 - 📫 How to reach me :deeparokka98@gmail.com